LeeKangJin/Dynamic365_Study/README.md

 # Dynamic365_Study

 ## INTRODUCE
 - Hi!
-This page is my note of dynamics 365. \n
+This page is my note of dynamics 365.
   I'm Kangjin Lee in South Korea.
-The Sofeware Engineer \n If you have any question of this page please contact me - himnae5181@naver.com \n
+The Sofeware Engineer
+  If you have any question of this page please contact me - himnae5181@naver.com

 ## TIL of Dynamic 365.
 - [learning page](https://docs.microsoft.com/ko-kr/learn/browse/?term=dynamic%20365)